Param-Harrison/kidzode/public/courses/pixel-heroes/rps_winner.md

 # Find the Winner

 Add logic to determine who wins!

-## What to Do
-1. Press Run
-2. Play and see who wins!
+Press Run and play - see who wins each round!

 ```python
 import random